What Are Overtime Violations?

 The above is only a small sampling of exempt employees.

-When Are Executive, Administrative and Professional Employees Exempt From Receiving Overtime?
+When Are Executive, Administrative, and Professional Employees Exempt From Receiving Overtime?

-Before automatically excluding executive, professional and administrative employees from receiving overtime pay, employers must double-check that they do not fit into an exception.
-To qualify for an exemption, white-collar employees must receive a salary and work a position that requires independent thinking and requires discretion.
+Before automatically excluding executive, professional, and administrative employees from receiving overtime pay, employers must double-check that they do not fit into an exception.
+To qualify for an exemption, white-collar employees must receive a salary and work in a position that requires independent thinking and requires discretion.
 Some states have supplementary requirements, which employers must also research.

 Employees paid a salary must receive at least $684 a week, every week, no matter the quality or quantity of work performed or the number of hours worked.
 If a business subtracts a worker’s pay for missing work for a doctor’s appointment or failing to meet a sales quota, that employee does not receive a salary, which means they qualify for overtime pay.
 That said, sometimes employers have the legal right to dock an exempt employee’s pay without violating the worker’s exempt status.
 Workers who miss a full day of work in violation of a business’s paid vacation or sick leave policy may not receive their full salary for the time missed.